ravichandra73/luxe-lens/.redwood/README.md

 RedwoodJS collects completely anonymous telemetry data about general usage.
 For transparency, that data is viewable in the respective directories and files.
 To learn more and manage your project's settings, visit [telemetry.redwoodjs.com](https://telemetry.redwoodjs.com).

-### Have any questions?

-Feel free to reach out to us in the [RedwoodJS Community](https://community.redwoodjs.com/) forum if you have any questions.